mridang/serverless-polyfill/README.md

 ## Linting

-Polyfill uses Prettier to format and lint it's sources.
+This service uses Prettier to format and lint it's sources.
 Run `yarn build` to prettify all the sources.

 ## Testing